flyteorg/flytekit/docs/source/contributing.rst

 Please also take some time to read through the :std:ref:`design guides <design>`, which describe the various parts of Flytekit and should make contributing easier.

 *******************
-📜 Quick Background
+📜 Background
 *******************

-The first version of the Flytekit library was written circa 2017, before mypy typing was mainstream, and targeted Python 2.
-That legacy code will be fully deprecated and removed in 2022.
-Since there are still users of Flytekit that rely on that legacy API, you'll see 2 separate and distinct code paths within this repo.
-Users and contributors should ignore the legacy sections.
-Below is a listing of the most important packages that comprise the new API:
+Below is a listing of the most important packages that comprise the flytekit SDK:

 - ``flytekit/core``
   This holds all the core functionality of the new API.